brohudev/v2/README.md

 So I will gut pretty much the whole site barring the HTML, and start from there.

 Built, with Love, on Astro

+---

+### todo:
+- fix the content for all pages, page by page
+- fix the styling for all pages, page by page.
+- add the markdoc capability for the blog
+- add an rss feed.